|

 - Treasurer Phil Thiem.
 (February 11, 1867)sent(d)11feb67

-Exchange Hotel burns.
-The prominent building is destroyed and an adjoining building is damaged.
-Fire companies and assisting citizens prevent the spread of fire to nearby buildings and dwellings.
+was destroyed and an adjoining building was damaged.
+Fire companies and assisting citizens prevented the spread of fire to nearby buildings and dwellings.
 (March 2, 1867)sent(d)02mar67

 Bucket Company organized. (by November 19, 1867)sent(d)19nov67